axololly/chess/doc/move gen [static pieces].md

 # Move Generation [Static Pieces]

+This section will explain generating moves for the following pieces:
+- Kings (using a pregenerated tablebase)
+- Knights (using a pregenerated tablebase)
+- Pawns (on the fly)

 ## Explanation
 Static pieces have fixed reach limits that will always remain the same, no matter the position.
 Pawns cannot move backwards, kings cannot move off of the board - you get the idea.